About Us - Mississippi Food Network

 • We believe hunger can be eliminated.

-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
+In accordance with federal law and U.S. Department of Agriculture policy, Mississippi Food Network provides services without discrimination based on race, color, national origin, sex, age, disability, or any other protected status.

 Our Service Area